 D-310.
 Appointments to boards.
-Unless specified otherwise by statute or local ordinance, all appointments to boards authorized by this UDO shall be made by the Town Council of the Town.
-The Town Council may establish reasonable procedures to solicit, review, and make appointments.
+Unless specified otherwise by statute or local ordinance, all appointments to boards authorized by this ChapterUDO_s shall be made by the government-Town_s The governing board{Town} Council may establish reasonable procedures to solicit, review, and make appointments.

-Article 4.
+-Article 4.
 Administration, Enforcement, and Appeals.